Mission Statement

 Looking back at the history of cities and towns, of metropolitan growth and urban development reveals important truths about their future.
 The fundamental tradition and promise of urban life is community, civility, and citizenship, the common values that all human beings share.
 These include: the balance of rights and responsibilities; a feeling of belonging to a larger whole; the everyday courtesy that makes life safe, peaceful, and pleasant; the economic and social advancement that makes life secure, sufficient, and fulfilling - best represented by the definition of "civilization" which comes from the same ancient root word as "city."
 The timeless human goals of enabling families and communities to thrive are fully expressed through urban development in the finest sense of the term, which involves preservation of what is already good, as well as creating new opportunities and possibilities.
 Urban life - despite its many problems and failings during the past few centuries, from poverty and disease to violence and overcrowding - has been and continues to be the destiny and promise of global civilization.
 In the 21st century, urbanism offers the world new hope for reaffirming eternal and universal bonds of humanity and nature.

-Global Urban Development is run by an international Board of Directors and Advisory Board consisting of many distinguished scholars and practitioners from around the world, and publishes the online Global Urban Development Magazine, along with many other publications.
-Global Urban Development maintains seven offices worldwide: Barcelona, Beijing, London, Prague, Singapore, Sydney, and Washington, DC.
+Global Urban Development is run by an international Board of Directors and Advisory Board consisting of more than 600 leaders and experts in nearly 60 countries around the world, and publishes the online GUD Magazine, along with many other publications.
+Global Urban Development maintains 15 offices worldwide: Barcelona, Beijing, Belo Horizonte, Curitiba, Hong Kong, Istanbul, London, Porto Alegre, Prague, Rehoboth, San Francisco Bay Area, Singapore, Sydney, Toronto, and Washington, DC.